How to Start an Appliance Repair Business

 – Repair tools and equipment

 – Vehicle, including storage to organize supplies

-The earning potential with an appliance repair business depends on factors like its area of specialization, the business size, its location, and how many years the business has been in operation.
+The earning potential of an appliance repair business depends on factors like its area of specialization, the business size, location, and how many years the business has been in operation.
 The Bureau of Labor Statistics reports that, as of May 2018, the median annual wage for home appliance repair technicians was $39,270.
 The upper 75th percentile earned an average wage of $50,100, while the top 90th percentile earned $60,930.
 By differentiating your repair business from others, maximizing your profit margins, and marketing your business effectively, you can potentially increase your earnings.